 Main Developer: Roozbeh Geraili Mikola, PhD, P.E.

-The objective of ADONIS is to eventually offer to engineers and teachers a service similar to that of integrated commercial packages.
-The development of ADONIS is ongoing.
+The objective of ADONIS and HYRCAN is to eventually offer to engineers and teachers a service similar to that of integrated commercial packages.
+The development of both programs is ongoing.
 New element formulations, contact algorithms, and constitutive equations are being implemented and will become available in future versions.
-Continued emphasis will be placed on support and dissemination of ADONIS in the form of documentation of the software and its example problems, online manuals, and on online forum.
-I hope that this free finite element framework using modern software design principles will not only provide a new and useful tool for computational geomechanics, but also set a new standard for computational simulation software in this field.
+Continued emphasis will be placed on support and dissemination of programs in the form of documentation of the software and its example problems, and on online forum.
+I hope that these free frameworks using modern software design principles will not only provide a new and useful tool for computational geomechanics, but also set a new standard for computational simulation software in this field.

-ADONIS is a free software lisenced under LGPLv3.
-Therefore you may freely use ADONIS for academic, educational and even commercial purposes.
+ADONIS and HYRCAN are free software lisenced under LGPLv3.
+Therefore you may freely use both programs for academic, educational and even commercial purposes.
 However, the LGPL license includes a viral effect i.e. all derived work, if distributed, must be distributed under the same license.
-The ADONIS source code also contains 3rd party libraries and various resources which are distributed under their respective licenses.
+The ADONIS and HYRCAN source code also contains 3rd party libraries and various resources which are distributed under their respective licenses.
 3rd party libraries and plug-ins are distributed under their respective licenses:

 triangle: free and open source library, Please note that although triangle is freely available, it is copyrighted by the author and may not be sold or included in commercial products without a license.
 See https://www.cs.cmu.edu/~quake/triangle.html.